 The requirement that control-flow words are properly balanced by other control-flow words makes reasonable the description of a compile-time implementation-defined control-flow stack.
-There is no prescription as to how the control-flow stack is implemented, e.g., data stack, linked list, special array.
+There is no prescription on to how the control flow stack his implementation of a data stack linked list aposid no prescription as to how the control-flow stack is implemented, e.g., data stack, linked list, special array.
 Each element of the control-flow stack mentioned above is the same size.